mstksg/inCode/copy/entries/monad-plus-3.md

-This is the most significant thing about this approach: it allows you to describe **one journey**, in general terms, and List will "automatically" find out all succesful journeys that fit your mold.
-You don't ever have to worry about the ensemble, or manually deal with branch or filtering.
+This is the most significant thing about this approach: it allows you to describe **one journey**, in general terms, and List will "automatically" find out all successful journeys that fit your mold.
+You don't ever have to worry about the ensemble, or manually deal with explicit branching or filtering.
 Cognitively, all you have to do is *write a story*.
 Just one.
 That is the power of the abstraction.

 Our Types